Feyerabend/bb/workbook/ch06/understand/README.md

 the growth of cognitive science applications in programming education, and the increasing importance of user-friendly interfaces and tools all echo ideas from thought I had at the time.

-It's a timeless nature of some of these core concepts—-how programming, cognition, and language will always be deeply intertwined-—and how ideas that may have seemed unconventional or early on can eventually shape how we understand and interact with technology.
+It's a timeless nature of some of these core concepts--how programming, cognition, and language will always be deeply intertwined--and how ideas that may have seemed unconventional or early on can eventually shape how we understand and interact with technology.